 DIGNITY OR COTTAGE WOULD DO BETTER

-If a hospital with a better-proven track-record took over the hospital, better outcomes would be achieved.
-Cottage or Dignity would do better.
-Much better.
+If a hospital management team with a better-proven track-record took over, better outcomes would be achieved.

 SEND US YOUR COMMENTS

-Share your thoughts on having another hospital take over and run Lompoc hospital.
+Share your thoughts.
 Send us an email from our message box.
 Thanks.